Two people are stuck in an elevator.

 On the 5th floor they are alone and as the door slugs shut there is a buzz, a flash of light and then a plummet.

-Well, not a plummet.
-More like a bob, and suddenly the metal cage clangs to a stop near the 2nd floor.
+Well, not a plummet, more like jagged bobs until the metal cage clangs to a stop near the 2nd floor.

 Both are now clutching one another, almost instinctively.
 Her fragrance relaxes him and he smiles.
 She sees his smile and relaxes herself and at that point, they realize their intimate predicament.